Jaxboards/Jaxboards/README.md

 Jaxboards - pick whatever suits your needs.

 The install script at `Service/install.php` handles configuration and setting up a new install.
 It does the following:
 - Saves configuration settings from the installer.
 Mainly this is database information, but it also saves the domain you're running the board on.
-Basically copies `config.default.php` to `config.php` and updates the values.
+Basically copies `config.default.json` to `config.json` and updates the values.
 Here's the direct PHP code what values are being set specifically:
 ```php
         // Update with our settings.
         $CFG['boardname'] = 'Jaxboards';